Brian Mast: 2020

 Mast ran for reelection in 2020 against Democratic nominee Pam Keith.
 In August 2020 he apologized for what he called "disgusting and inappropriate jokes" that he made on Facebook in 2009 and 2011 responding to a friend and subsequent campaign manager about sex with 15-year-old girls in South Africa and an end-of-the-world pick-up line involving rape or murder.
+Mast won re-election with 56.32% of the vote, against Keith's 41.5%.

+2022

+In the 2020 United States redistricting cycle, Florida's district 18 was renamed district 21.
+Mast was renominated in the Republican Primary with 78.1% of the vote.
+He defeated Democrat Corinna Robinson in the general election, winning 63.5% of the vote.

+2024

+Mast ran for reelection and defeated Democrat Thomas Witkop in the general election, winning 61.8% of the vote.

 Tenure

 Mast was sworn in on January 3, 2017.
-He is a member of the Republican Main Street Partnership and the Climate Solutions Caucus.
+He was a member of the Republican Main Street Partnership and the Climate Solutions Caucus.

 After voting in favor of the Tax Cuts and Jobs Act of 2017, he had a 40% approval rating among his constituents; 45% said they were disappointed with his work in Congress.

 In May 2018, the Associated Press reported that the Trump administration was considering Mast for secretary of the Department of Veterans Affairs.

+STOCK Act violations

+In August 2021, an analysis by Business Insider found that Mast had violated the Stop Trading on Congressional Knowledge (STOCK) Act of 2012, a federal transparency and conflict-of-interest law that requires members of Congress to report certain types of financial transactions within 45 days, by failing to disclose on time a purchase of stock in Virgin Galactic worth up to $100,000 that Mast made in July 2021.
+In August 2022, Business Insider reported that Mast had again violated the STOCK Act after he sold stock in Ideal Power worth up to $50,000 in February 2021, but which he failed to report until August 2022.
+Business Insider also found that Mast violated the STOCK Act a third time when, in October 2022, he reported an exchange of shares in Aphria, Inc. for shares of Tilray Brands, Inc. more than a year after the federal deadline.